Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Discussion

 This paper is the first to address the research question and clinical potential of a contrast-free generation of CTP imaging, using image-to-image translation techniques between the NCCT and CTP series.
-We introduced significant technical and clinical innovations into this physiology-informed multitask deep learning model.
+We introduced cutting edge innovations into this physiology-informed multitask deep learning model.
 The novel physicians-in-the-loop (PILO) module provides radiologists with an interactive and adaptive diagnostic tool to select and visualize the hemodynamic activity embedded in anatomical imaging.
 The radiologist evaluators in this work stated that: PILO is a valuable tool that allowed for better visualization and diagnosis of the brain’s perfusion activity than the clinical perfusion scans alone.

 Our evaluation demonstrates that MAGIC can utilize deep learning-based multimodal image translation techniques to synthesize non-contrast perfusion maps.
 Our synthetic perfusion imaging has comparable structural fidelity and diagnostic quality to real perfusion imaging generated using commercial software.
 Perfusion maps generated by MAGIC, especially CBF and CBV maps, displayed accurate hemodynamic status present in real imaging.
-There was no significant difference in the values of the image metrics across all four image map classes, which indicates that MAGIC performs stably across perfusion map types.
-Additionally, there was no significant difference between the performance metrics across different patients with varying levels of infarction status, which indicates that MAGIC is robust to abnormal hemodynamic activities such as acute ischemia.
+There was no meaningful difference in the values of the image metrics across all four image map classes, which indicates that MAGIC performs stably across perfusion map types.
+Additionally, there was no meaningful difference between the performance metrics across different patients with varying levels of infarction status, which indicates that MAGIC is robust to abnormal hemodynamic activities such as acute ischemia.